jwszol-classes/tp-2022-sMichalKacz/README.md

 1. class **cPassenger**- includes functions of animation the people on the floors such as:
 * walking into the lift and going out of it
 * hovering the cursor over passenger
-2. class **cBuilding**- it is the largest class in whole programm responsible for creating system of floors and lifts.
+2. class **cBuilding**- it is the largest class in whole program responsible for creating system of floors and lifts.
 In this class there are located functions responsible for:
 > number of lifts is in default setting equal to 1 but this could be quite easly changed to version with higher number of lifts
 * calculating the direction and next floor which the elevator should go to.
 Purpose of alghorithm is to carry passengers with as few passes as possible.
 Lift moves only one floor every time and checks: